nickonyi/Tic-Tac-Toe/alogarithm.md

 Where will it get the inputs?from a gameboard array?
 What is the output?Player should click to a specific spot in the gameboard to add his marker.
-What are the steps to get me to the output?
+What are the steps to get me to the output? get the markers determine which marker goes fast then alternate

+Tic Tac Toe flow
+Display the information for the current player turn Display who won the game
+Display if there was a tie
+Restart button to restart the entire game

+cell click flow
+Track any clicks that click on our cell